ktorio/ktor-documentation/codeSnippets/snippets/client-customize-default-validation/README.md

-# Client handle response exceptions
+# Client handle non-2xx exceptions

-A sample Ktor project showing how to handle client exceptions using [HttpResponseValidator](https://ktor.io/docs/response-validation.html).
+A sample Ktor project showing how to customize default validation and handle exceptions for non-2xx responses in a specific way using [HttpCallValidator](https://ktor.io/docs/response-validation.html).

-you want different handling of non 200 responses - you can use handleResponseException  with minor code change

 ## Running